 Replacement Windows

-As you can see from our planning permission guide, unless covered by like for like works, replacing windows that are in the public view do require planning permission.
+As you can see from our planning permission guide, unless covered by like for like works, replacing windows that are on the front or street facing elevation do require planning permission.
 If in doubt please contact us for informal advice or speak to the council for more formal advice.
 In some special cases permission for uPVC windows has been granted, however it is very likely that there would be many objections unless a good case can be made for them.
-If possible, repairing original timber frame or replacing like for like is the preferred option.
-Note that the original windows were single glazed of course, so sadly a double glazed replacement would not be considered as like for like.

 Cost

-Although uPVC may appear to be economically viable, it is important to to bear in mind that such windows have a much more limited lifespan.
+Although uPVC may appear to be economically viable, it is important to bear in mind that such windows have a much more limited lifespan.
 Most companies offer a mere 15 year warranty.
 However timber frame widows, provided they are of good quality and well maintained can last much longer – there are plenty of examples in the Triangle of windows still going strong after a century or more – and may well outlast the rest of the house.
+If you also take into account the possible damage that a bad uPVC window installation can cause to the property then they are not so cost effective.

-However regular paiting can be crucial.
-After a few years the paint can still look OK from a distance, but small cracks can mean that water gets in and strt the rotting process so it’s worth checking every few years.
+Regular painting can be crucial.
+After a few years the paint can still look OK from a distance, but small cracks can mean that water gets in and start the rotting process so it’s worth checking every few years, even for factory finished that the manufacturer promised will last a lot longer.

-Note also that modern timber framed windows will often be “factory finished”, and although theoretically paint finish would could last many more years than traditional hand painting, it is still worth checking for cracks regularly.
+Theoretically this kind of finish could last many more years than traditional hand painting, it is still worth checking regularly for cracks or other signs of deterioration.

 Construction – Bay Windows